SAP/abap-file-formats/doc/specification.md

   [<content_type>.<language>.]
 <file_extension>
 ```
-with mandatory object_name, object_type and file_extension.
+with the mandatory elements object_name, object_type and file_extension.
 Namespaces are converted into brackets, for instance `/NMSPC/CL_OBJECT` becomes `(nmspc)cl_object`.

 ### Object Name and Type
-The object name and type represents the ABAP object.
-It is basically the (R3TR) object name and type stored in the ABAP object directory (aka TADIR).
+The object name and type represent the ABAP object.
+Basically, the object name (R3TR) and type are stored in the ABAP object directory (aka TADIR).

 ### Sub Object Name and Sub Object Type